How startups are disrupting the healthcare market

 Bhavna: Quite simply, I want to help people lead healthier lives, and I believe startup innovation will be the driving force to achieve this on a global scale.
 Health spend in the U.S. is the largest in the world at $3 Trillion.
 I want to see innovative ways of bringing this number down – remote monitoring, smarter nutrition management, predictive diagnostics, streamlined workflow management, etc. I believe this is the right time for us to be investing in healthtech startups – the pain points are validated, the solutions are there, and the ecosystem continues to provide room for pilots, integration, and scale.

-The Health + Tech panel will feature five experts from the healthcare field:
+The Health + Tech panel featured five experts from the healthcare field:

 Ian Shakill (Co-founder & CEO of Augmedix)